openstack/neutron/doc/source/admin/config-ml2.rst

   Can only be used for instance network attachments (device_owner = compute).

-  Is deployed besides an other mechanism driver and L2 agent such as OVS or Linux bridge.
+  Is deployed besides an other mechanism driver and L2 agent such as OVS.
 It offers instances direct access to the network adapter through a PCI Virtual Function (VF).
 This gives an instance direct access to hardware capabilities and high performance networking.